-- Main Objective: To generate long term capital appreciation by investing in a dynamic mix of equity and equity related instruments across market capitalizations.
-There is no assurance that the investment objective of the Scheme will be achieved. - o Investment pattern Please refer to Section I Part II A 'How will the Scheme Allocate its Assets?'.
+- Main Objective: To achieve long term capital appreciation by investing predominantly in equity & equity related instruments of Mid Cap companies. - There is no assurance or guarantee that the investment objective of the scheme will be achieved. - o Investment pattern Please refer to Section I Part II 'How will the Scheme Allocate its Assets?'